adarshsreedhar96/15618-TeamProject_adarshsr-bchaudha/README.md

 [6] introduces Wool, a work-stealing library that is very similar to Cilk, but allows the user to make these calls in C itself, without having to write in a different language or construct (Cilk-5 or Intel TBB).
 Since we are also planning to provide a simple interface abstracting the multiple implementations of work stealing algorithms, this paper may provide valuable information.

 # Goals and Deliverables
-Should Achieve (75%):
+#### Should Achieve (75%):
 We will implement a task scheduling library that provides APIs for various scheduling algorithms, each of which employ different data-structures to store the tasks, as well as different strategies in stealing work during cases of uneven load distribution.
 We will employ two data structures – a centralized doubly ended queue as well as a per-task queue.
 We will then run these algorithms for various datasets and problem definitions, on different execution unit combinations, and collect and analyze the speedup obtained.

-Plan to Achieve (100%):
+#### Plan to Achieve (100%):
-We will attempt more data-structures to store the tasks such as priority queues based on custom ranking logic as well as randomized task selection.

-We will perform a deeper analysis of the results obtained on all the algorithms used - results in terms of the speedup obtained, bottleneck observed, cache hit rate, load distribution after work stealing, and then deduce the set of parameters required to be able to choose a specific scheduler for maximum performance.
+We will attempt more data-structures to store the tasks such as priority queues based on custom ranking logic as well as randomized task selection.We will perform a deeper analysis of the results obtained on all the algorithms used - results in terms of the speedup obtained, bottleneck observed, cache hit rate, load distribution after work stealing, and then deduce the set of parameters required to be able to choose a specific scheduler for maximum performance.

-Hope to Achieve (125%):
+#### Hope to Achieve (125%):
 We want to develop a heuristic which will automate the selection of the most optimal work stealing algorithm for a given problem set.
 Basically, the analysis we manually perform above could then be fed as a set of rules to the heuristic, thereby enabling the user to get maximum performance even without knowing the internals.

 # Platform Choice: